|Journal of Integer Sequences|

 3. The subject line of your email message should read "Submission to the Journal of Integer Sequences".
 (Any other header is in danger of being discarded by a spam filter.)
 This is also true for any revision.

 4. Be sure that your submission latex'es properly with no errors or warning messages.
 Check the log files before submission.
-If there are errors or important warning messages (such as duplicate labels), your paper risks immediate rejection without possibility of resubmission.
+If there are errors or important warning messages (such as multiply defined labels), your paper risks immediate rejection without possibility of resubmission.
 Run your paper through a spell-checker before submission.
 Papers with spelling errors risk being rejected immediately with no possibility for resubmission.
 If you are not experienced with latex, please read our style guide before preparing your file.

 5. Authors may want to suggest two or three names of possible referees.
 (Do not suggest members of the editorial board.)